famoser/pdf-generator/ARCHITECTURE.md

 - *Print* puts content on a page: Given fixed dimensions to print it, it places content on the document that fits, but guarantees progress (hence might print something that does not fit).

-The frontend then may become the backend of more abstract document generation library, and this frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
+The frontend may become the backend of more abstract document generation library, and this frontend may then unify a way e.g. generate both HTML and PDF documents using the same code.
 Experiments towards this are done in the `document-generator` folder.